willemw12/get_iplayer_downloader/README.md

 Want to group downloaded episodes by their specific category or by week?

 File ./extra/get\_iplayer\_post\_subdir.py is a get\_iplayer post-processing script.
-It is an extension to the get\_iplayer "subdir" output option and does not require get\_iplayer\_downloader.
+It is an extension to the get\_iplayer "subdir" output option.
+It requires get\_iplayer\_downloader and it does not update the download location recorded in the (localfiles) download history.
 The script supports additional formatting fields (category, categorymain, week) in the subdirectory names.
 For more information, run:

     ./extra/get_iplayer_post_subdir.py --help